 An expert witness is a person who is called to give an opinion on matters which call for expert skill and knowledge.
 Their role is to provide technical analysis and expertise, which will assist the Inquiry in delivering its Terms of Reference.

-The Inquiry has already instructed a range of experts to prepare reports and is actively considering the requirement for additional or supplemental expertise as the evidential picture develops.
-The reports they prepare will be disclosed to all core participants and presented during the evidential hearings.
+The Inquiry has instructed a range of experts (as seen below) to prepare reports and is actively considering the requirement for additional or supplemental expertise as the evidential picture develops.

 - They must provide independent opinions confined to matters within their field;

-- They should inform the Inquiry if they change their opinion on any relevant matter.
+- should inform the Inquiry if they change their opinion on any relevant matter.

 Prof. Anna A. Stec is reporting on the fire derived toxicants and related deposits present in the Tower and their origins, in terms of construction products, furniture and furnishings; and where combustible building products were present on the tower exterior (including ACM and insulation) and window surrounds, and the extent (if any) to which their combustion products penetrated and left identifiable deposits inside the Tower, in individual flats, lobbies and the stairs.